Oil edges up after five days of losses ahead of U.S.-China trade pact

 The recent declines came as investors unwound bullish positions built after the recent killing of a senior Iranian general in a U.S. air strike which sent oil prices to a four-month high earlier this month, said Harry Tchilinguirian, global oil strategist at BNP Paribas in London.

-In the United States, the Energy Information Administration (EIA) projected the pace of oil production growth to record highs would slow to 3% in 2021, the lowest since 2016 when output declined.
+In the United States, the EIA projected the pace of oil production growth would slow to 3% in 2021, the lowest since 2016 when output declined.

-Separately, U.S. crude inventories likely declined by about 500,000 barrels last week, a Reuters poll showed.
-[EIA/S]

-The poll was conducted ahead of reports from the American Petroleum Institute (API), an industry group, on Tuesday, and the EIA on Wednesday.

-Additional reporting By Ron Bousso in London and Jessica Jaganathan in Singapore; Editing by David Goodman and Bernadette Baum
+Additional reporting by Arathy S Nair in New York, Ron Bousso in London and Jessica Jaganathan in Singapore; Editing by David Goodman, Bernadette Baum and David Gregorio